 For the unitised With Profit funds available to our Talisman, Retirement Solutions and individual range of contracts, the unit price stays constant and bonus units are declared at least yearly.
 In addition a final bonus may be payable on retirement, death, transfer or a switch to other funds for all of the fund ranges.

 When exiting the With Profits fund a Market Value Reduction (MVR) may be applied to reduce the value of units in adverse market conditions.
 The reduction is applied to ensure a fair level of payouts to everyone invested in the fund.
 If this did not occur, the investors remaining in the fund would not receive their fair asset share.
 The MVR does not apply to units on death or at the chosen retirement date.
 It is important to remember that your client may not get back the amount originally invested.

-Payments made into a plan which invests in the With Profits funds are either invested in the Scottish Life fund or the Royal London Ordinary Long Term fund.
+Payments made into a plan which invests in the With Profits fund are invested in the Royal London Ordinary Long Term fund.

-More detailed information on asset allocation and investment returns for each of the With Profits funds can be found in the following factsheets:
+More detailed information on asset allocation and investment returns can be found in the following factsheet:

 All companies who offer with profits investments are required to publish a document detailing the way in which they manage the with profits fund.
 You can find copies of our Principles and Practices of Financial Management (PPFM) by visiting Royal London PPFM.

 If you have any questions about our PPFMs, please e-mail: email@example.com